drshriveer/gtools/gomonorepo/README.md

   -v, --verbose      Enable verbose logging.
-  -p, --parallelism= Permitted parallelism for tasks that can be parallelized. (default: 4) -t, --timeout=     Timeout for the command. (default: 5m) -x, --excludePath= Paths to to exclude from searches (these may be regex). (default: node_modules, vendor)
+  -p, --parallelism= Permitted parallelism for tasks that can be parallelized. (default: 4) -t, --timeout=     Timeout for the command. (default: 5m) -x, --excludePath= Paths to to exclude from searches (these may be regex).
+Note: Anything excluded by git is ignored by default. (default: node_modules, vendor)

 Help Options:
   -h, --help         Show this help message